synopsys-sig/synopsys-security-scan-plugin/README.md

 >- Next on the Branch names to build automatically field → Enter your branch name.
 Or, if you want to include multiple branches you can use regex.
 >- On the Suppression strategy dropdown, select For matching branches schedule all builds (nothing is suppressed).
 >- Finally, click Apply and Save.
    **Note:** Later you may need to delete the `Suppress automatic SCM triggering` property to trigger scan on other branches by clicking `Scan Multibranch Pipeline Now` on the job.

-#### Configure Global UI :
+#### Configure Global UI:
 Navigate to Dashboard → Manage Jenkins → System
 Then go to the Synopsys Security Scan section.
 And from there you can populate the inputs for configuration.

+**Note:** To give input for secret fields such as password or token you need to use the jenkins credentials provider.
+- If you have already added secrets using jenkins credentials provider (Manage Jenkins → Credentials or the following way) then they will be listed in the dropdown, and you can select them.
+- But if you haven't configured secrets yet, then you need to follow these instructions,
+>- First you need to click on the add button.
+Then click Jenkins item on the dropdown.
+>- Then click on the dropdown named Kind and select Secret text item. <br>
+   **Note:** To config coverity security product, you need to select Username with password item.
+Also you need to populate Username and Password fields with proper values.
+>- Now, enter your Secret text.
+>- Also, you can put an id against the Secret.
+>- Then keep everything as default.
+>- Finally, click the Add button. <br>
+   Then it will appear as a dropdown item under the default -none- item.

 #### Generate Pipeline Syntax:
 >- Go to the Dashboard → JOB NAME → Branches / Pull Requests